roomariz/easy-risk-register/easy-risk-register-frontend-codex/DOCKER_README.md

 - Vite 7.1.7 as the build tool
 - Zustand for state management
 - Tailwind CSS for styling
-- React Router for navigation
+- React Hook Form for forms
 - Framer Motion for animations

 ## Vite Configuration